blackwood-labs/amadeus/INSTALL.md

 not needed to use Amadeus in your game.
 These files won't cause any problems, but they will take up extra space if you don't delete them.

-Please keep the LICENSE.md file in this directory included in your game.
+Please keep the LICENSE.txt file in this directory included in your game.

 ## FMOD Libraries